Roman Anthony reacts to MLB call-up: 'You dream of that every day'

 The Red Sox promoted Anthony roughly three hours before Monday's game.
 The short notice didn't bother him, as his rush-hour drive to Boston beat a four-hour drive to Allentown, Pa.

-Donning No. 48, Anthony batted fifth in the Red Sox lineup and started in right field for his MLB debut.
+Donning No. 48, Anthony batted fifth in the Red Sox lineup and started in right field for his MLB debut -- going 0 for 4 with a walk, RBI and strikeout.
 He'll be counted on to bring a boost to Boston's inconsistent offense after slashing .288/.423/.491 with 10 homers and 29 RBI in 58 games with Worcester this season.

 “It’s the same game,” Anthony added.
 “I haven’t been a part of it yet.
 I’m excited to do that for the first time tonight.
 It’s more excitement and knowing you’re ready and trusting in my ability to go out there, have fun, plays with these guys and help this team win.”